godmode99/test_gptapi_trade/README.md

 ### Automated execution

 Run `src/gpt_trader/cli/scheduler_example.py` to execute the workflow once per hour.
-The script uses APScheduler to call `main_liveTrade.py` on a schedule:
+The script uses APScheduler to call `main_liveTrade.py` on a schedule.
+Since `main_liveTrade.py` now prepends the repository root to `sys.path`, the scheduler can be executed directly from the project root:

 ```bash
 python src/gpt_trader/cli/scheduler_example.py